perreds/Shopify/Question_2.md

 ------------------------------------------------------------------------

-## 2. What is the last name of the employee with the most orders?
+## b.
+What is the last name of the employee with the most orders?

     We need to get the information of how many orders each employee has made, naming the employee by their last name.